jyyan/jyyan-vim/README.md

 ## Notetice
-This is a fork repo form : [eddie-vim](https://github.com/kaochenlong/eddie-vim.git)
+This is a fork repo form Eddie Kao (eddie@digik.com.tw)/[eddie-vim](https://github.com/kaochenlong/eddie-vim.git) thanks for all.

-Remove all default hotkey setting and redefind at jyyan-vimrc.
+With the original repo [eddie-vim](https://github.com/kaochenlong/eddie-vim.git).
+I remove all default hotkey setting and redefind at jyyan-vimrc.

 --
 My own Vim configurations and plugins which I used.